Turro75/MyMinUI/skeleton/BASE/README.txt

-ToggleHideState -> Hide saved state preview (Default OFF) ToggleHideBOXARTifState -> If state is present the BOXART below is not shown (Default OFF) Convert BoxArt -> Utility to convert images in the format You like, refer to BOXART.md for details Retroarch -> launch retroarch (not on M21) without any games
+ToggleHideState -> Hide saved state preview (Default OFF) ToggleHideBOXARTifState -> If state is present the BOXART below is not shown (Default OFF) Convert BoxArt -> Utility to convert images in the format You like, refer to BOXART.md for details

 ----------------------------------------
 Support for non US fonts: